 b) The name of the city where the club is registered and which appears in the name of the team must be displayed within the entire area delimited by the further boundary line corresponding to the side of the team benches and the scorer's table, with a maximum length of 10m and in standard white capitalised Latin characters, outside the playing court and perpendicular to the centre line.
-The name of the city must always be written in English and must have larger characters than those of the name of the arena in the case that the name of the arena is included in this area.
+The name of the city must always be written in English and must have significantly larger characters than those of the name of the arena in the case that the name of the arena, which should be preferably placed above the name of the city, is included in this area, as shown in Graphic 10a and Graphic 10b.
+This prominent size of the name of the city will need to be approved by the Company.
 No logos or other texts are permitted in this area.
-The name of the city will be the same colour as the Twitter logo stickers in pointd) below.